-The general guidelines of the processes, rules and methodologies relating to the succession of the Group's main management positions are set out in the Group's "Strategic Succession Planning", approved by the Board of Directors and drawn up with the support of a leading consultancy firm.
+The general guidelines of the processes, rules and methodologies relating to the succession of the Group's main management positions are set out in the Group's "Strategic Succession Planning", submitted to the Board of Directors and drawn up with the support of a leading consultancy firm.
+The key updates to this document are also described to the Board during induction sessions.